 Who sets the Bitcoin Price

 Bitcoin is like a commodity.
-Its price is determined by the market in which it trades that is the price of bitcoin is determined by how much someone is willing to pay for that bitcoin.
-The market sets the price of bitcoin same as Gold, Oil, Sugar, Grains, etc. is determined.
-Bitcoin like any other market is subject to the rules of supply and demand. i.e.,
+The price of bitcoin is determined by the market in which it trades.
+In other words, its price is determined by how much someone is willing to pay for that bitcoin.
+The market sets the price of bitcoin as same as Gold, Oil, Sugar, Grains, etc. is determined.
+Bitcoin, like any other market, is subject to the rules of supply and demand. i.e.

-Bitcoin's price is not set by anyone in particular.
-It is never traded in one place.
-Each market/exchange determines its own price based on supply and demand.
-Traders can trade Bitcoin on the Luno Exchange.
+No one, in particular, sets the bitcoin's price nor we can trade it in one place.
+Each market/exchange determines its price based on supply and demand.
+Traders can buy and sell bitcoin on the Luno Exchange.

 If you want to buy and selling bitcoin, you must have to choose a particular exchange.
 For example, the Luno exchange sets a specific price at a specific time for a specific market.
-Luno doesn't set the price; instead, the traders who are buying and selling on Luno exchange sets the price.
-The price of bitcoin is fluctuated at the moment, depending on who you talk to and it is often different from country to country.
+Here, you have not confused that Luno exchange fixes the bitcoin price.
+Instead, the traders who are buying and selling on Luno exchange sets the price.
+The price of bitcoin can fluctuate at the moment, which is depending on who you talk to, and it is often different from country to country.

 Why does the price of bitcoin change so often?

-It is not only the Bitcoin exchange rate seems to change from day to day.
-Even the price of many things, such as stocks, currencies, gold and many other products can be volatile, i.e., moving up and down a lot against a base currency (such as the US dollar).
+It is not only the bitcoin exchange rate seems to change from day-to-day.
+There is also the price of many things, such as stocks, currencies, gold and many other products can be volatile.
+It can be moving up and down a lot against a base currency (such as the US dollar).

 Some of the factors behind bitcoin volatility are: